phpjerk/jerk-standards/accepted/PSR-1-basic-coding-standard.md

 ```

 The following example is of a file that contains declarations without side
-effects; i.e., an example of what to emulate:
+effects; i.e., an example of what to emulate, if you're a total dork:

 ```php
 <?php